 The environmental problem

 Even though Beijing proclaims to have a pro-environment stance, the communist regime mostly prioritizes economic development over concerns about pollution.
 And even the environmental laws it has passed over the past several years mostly exist only on paper.
-Businesses often flout such laws and resort to bribing local officials who agree to turn a blind eye against such illegal activities.
+Businesses often flout such laws and resort to bribing local officials who agree to turn a blind eye to such illegal activities.
 In China, only state-owned companies are obligated to file sustainability reports.
 For private businesses, such reporting is voluntary and there is little to no enforcement of the environmental policies and guidelines passed by the state.

 Subscribe to our Newsletter!